mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 * if there are multiple statements inside one query e.g. `INSERT INTO ... ; SELECT LAST_INSERT_ID();`

+#### JDBC Batched Statements

+Readwritesplit does not support execution of JDBC batched statements with non-INSERT statements mixed in it.
+This is caused by the fact that readwritesplit expects that the protocol is idle before another command is sent.

+Most clients conform to this expectation but some JDBC drivers send multiple requests without waiting for the protocol to be idle.
+If you are using the MariaDB Connector/J, add `useBatchMultiSend=false` to the JDBC connection string to disable batched statement execution.

 #### Backend write timeout handling

 The backend connections opened by readwritesplit will not be kept alive if they